 Ore sorting or pre-concentration of mineralized material has the potential benefits of increasing the mill feed grade which can result in an improved net present value ("NPV") of a mining project.
 Potential benefits include a lowering of operating costs on a unit basis, a reduction in the volume of fine tailings created through the milling process and the overall volume of material transported to the tailings storage facility, a reduction in power consumption particularly in the grinding circuit and a lower overall environmental impact.
-At the BRM, the fines and concentrated material accepted by the Sorter will provide feed for the mill and the waste material will not be milled.
+At the BRM, the fines and low grade rejected material by the Sorter will provide feed for the BRM mill.
+Waste material will not be milled.